 This will provide you with a snapshot of where your website traffic comes from, the percent of new users and that traffic behaves once they get to your website.

-To get a more detailed look at your website traffic from social media specifically, you can click on the “Social” menu underneath the Acquisition drop down.
+To get a more detailed look at your website traffic from social media specifically, use the Google Analytics social media featrues.
+Click on the “Social” menu underneath the Acquisition drop down.

 There are several different areas in here that will give you data.
 The first is the “Overview” section.
 This gives you a quick birds-eye view as to how your social media traffic contributes to your overall traffic and traffic from each social network.
 You’ll see the total number of sessions from social media channels versus the number of all sessions, as well.